beeankha/beeankha/README.md

-Hi! 👋 I'm a software engineer on the Clients/Distro team at Anaconda.
+Hi! 👋 I'm a software engineer at Anaconda.

 Currently familiar with:
 - Python 🐍